logzio/logz-docs/_source/logzio_collections/_prometheus-sources/go-custom-metrics.md

 order: 910
 ---

-This topic includes instructions on how to send custom metrics to Logz.io from your GO application.
+Deploy this integration to send custom metrics to Logz.io from your GO application.

-The included example uses the [OpenTelemetry GO SDK](https://github.com/open-telemetry/opentelemetry-go-contrib) and the [OpenTelemetry Cortex exporter](https://github.com/open-telemetry/opentelemetry-go-contrib/tree/main/exporters/metric/cortex), which are both in alpha/preview.
+This integration uses an exporter that sends cumulative metrics data from the OpenTelemetry Go SDK to Logz.io using the Prometheus Remote Write API.
+The exporter integrates with the OpenTelemetry Go SDK Controller.
+The Controller periodically collects data and passes it on to the exporter.
+The exporter then converts the data into `TimeSeries` and sends it to Logz.io through HTTP POST requests.
+The request body is formatted according to the protocol defined by the Prometheus Remote Write API.

 #### Quick start